Karl Lennart Oesch: Continuation War

 Everything's going to hell on the Isthmus.
 Get yourself there on orders from the commander-in-chief, the corps are yours.

 Oesch was given the title Commander of the Isthmus Forces, with the forces under his command soon including the III, IV and V Corps.
 The Soviet offensive pushed the Finnish forces first to the VT-line, and eventually to the VKT-line, where the situation eventually stabilized around 17 July, following the fall of Vyborg and the battles of Tali-Ihantala and Vyborg Bay.
 Oesch was awarded the Mannerheim Cross on 26 June 1944.
+The citation highlighted three operations he had led successfully during the war: the command of forces on the western Karelian Isthmus during the 1941 offensive, including the recapture of Vyborg; the repulsion of the Soviet spring offensive at the Svir in 1942; and the defence of the Karelian Isthmus in June 1944.

 Following the stabilization of the situation, Soviet forces from the Finnish front were redirected to other fronts, and on 27 July the Soviets indicated they would be open to a negotiated peace that allowed for an independent Finland.
 The Finnish parliament accepted the Soviet demands on 2 September.
 As agreed during the negotiations, Finnish forces began to observe a cease-fire at 07:00 a.m. on 4 September.
-Soviet forces followed suite some 25 hours later, at 08:00 a.m. on 5 September.
+Soviet forces followed suit some 25 hours later, at 08:00 a.m. on 5 September.

 After the end of the war, Oesch briefly commanded the General Staff of the Finnish General Headquarters before taking command of an army corps later that year.

 Trial for war crimes

+In November 1941, Oesch had given an order to shoot political commissars and other prisoners of war who refused to work or follow orders.
+Paperwork relating to such executions was not to be properly filled in; the executed were instead listed as "removed" (poistettu).
+In the autumn of 1944, Oesch also ordered the destruction of documents relating to shot prisoners of war.

-Oech was arrested for war crimes in 1945.
-In 1946, he was sentenced to 12 years in prison on involuntary manslaughter charges for having encouraged the killings of 17 Soviet prisoners of war.
+Oesch was arrested for war crimes in 1945 on the initiative of Justice Minister Urho Kekkonen, and spent several months in pre-trial detention.
+In 1946, he was sentenced to twelve years in prison on involuntary manslaughter charges for having encouraged the killings of 17 Soviet prisoners of war.
 The sentence was later reduced to three years by the Supreme Court of Finland.

-The trial and sentence stemmed from events in November 1941, when Oesch had given an order to shoot political commissars and other prisoners-of-war who refused to work or follow orders.
-Any paperwork related to such executions would not be properly filled, listing the executed as "removed" (poistettu) In addition, in the fall of 1944, Oesch had ordered the destruction of documents relating to shot prisoners-of-war.

 Later life

 After Oesch was released from prison in 1948, he devoted himself to military history, researching and writing extensively on Finnish experiences in World War II.
 He founded the Kansa Taisteli magazine and wrote a book on the 1944 events on the Karelian Isthmus.
-According to Mikko Uola, Oesch was embittered by what he perceived as a lack of recognition for his actions.
+According to Mikko Uola, Oesch was embittered by what he perceived as a lack of recognition for his actions; in particular, President Kekkonen's attitude towards the Jäger generals, and especially towards Oesch, is described as wholly negative.

 Oesch died in Helsinki on 28 March 1978 and is buried in the Hietaniemi cemetery.